rafaelmuto/nodejs_fs-app/README.md

 # nodejs_webapp

-A application for a web store running on node.js + express + mongoDB.
+An application for a web store running on node.js + express + mongoDB.
 - MCV architecture
 - CRUD functionallities for users and products on mongoDB
 - full authentication with signup/login encryption, CRSF protection